amiika/ziffers/README.md

 # Chords

-Chords can be used within the notation using roman numerals: i ii iii iv v vi vii or by custom chord syntax {1,3,5}
+Chords can be used within the notation using roman numerals: i ii iii iv v vi vii

+Custom chords can be played using custom chord syntax **{1,3,5}** or in simultanious mode zplay "135", simultanious: true.

 Chords can be customized with ^ like: vi^dim.
 See Sonic Pi:s chord_names list for supported chord names.